ferrum56/personal-site/README.md

 ## About Fonts and Icons

-The fonts used in this project are from Google Fonts.
-The fonts are:
+The website uses multiple fonts.

-I used Font Awesome for the icons.
-The icons are:
+The icon set used is the free version of Font Awesome 6 with solid, regular, and brand icons.
+SVG icons are chosen to enable tree-shaking and reduce bundle size.

 ## Disclaimer on License